sylviasullivan/sylviasullivan.github.io/index.md

 # Research

 ## Satellite climatologies of organized convection

-s
+I have collocated ISCCP convective tracking data between 1983 and 2008 with a precipitation product (MSWEP) and synoptic conditions (ERA-Interim).
+From these datasets, we generated climatologies of organized convective structure, their associated precipitation, and environmental conditions in the warm and cold phases of El Niño (<a href="/codes-and-slides">MCS collocation scripts</a>).
+We used simple information entropy metrics to quantify proximity of convective occurrence (<a href="/codes-and-slides">Entropy algorithm</a>) and most recently used the surface energy and vertical momentum budgets to explain warm-cold phase differences in the distribution of precipitation intensities.

 **Publications**

+K. A. Schiro, S. C. Sullivan, Y.-H. Kuo, H. Su, P. Gentine, G. S. Elsaesser, J. H. Jiang, and J. David Neelin (2020). **Environmental controls on tropical mesoscale convective system precipitation intensity** [Under revision].

 S. C. Sullivan, K. A. Schiro, J. Yin, and P. Gentine (2020). **Change in tropical precipitation intensity with El Niño warming** *Geophys.
 Res.
 Lett.* [Accepted].

 S. C. Sullivan, K. A. Schiro, C. A. Stubenrauch, and P. Gentine (2019). **[The response of tropical organized convection to El Niño Warming](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2019JD031026)** *J. Geophys.
 Res.* 124 (15) pp. 8481--8500.

 ## Parcel and mesoscale modeling of secondary ice production

-I built a mixed-phase microphysics parcel model to describe secondary ice production processes like collisional breakup and rime splintering.
+I built a mixed-phase microphysics parcel model to describe secondary ice production processes like collisional breakup and rime splintering (<a href="/codes-and-slides">SIM codes</a>).
 With this idealized model, I generated estimates of the ice crystal number enhancement from secondary processes, as well as the impact of hydrometeor non-sphericity and updraft fluctuations.
 I later developed more sophisticated parameterizations of these processes for the COSMO metoeorological model of the German Weather Service and contributed to a review article on observations and modeling of these secondary processes.

 **Publications**